Header graphic

 This Series contains 12 mounted photographs, possibly once used as an exhibit, depicting activities and individuals associated with the UMC School of Journalism, (ca. 1960).
 Included in this Series are the offices of the Columbia Missourian, buildings used by the Journalism School, and students involved in a variety of activities, such as attending classes, studying in a lounge, working in the pressroom, working in the circulation room, and attending editorial meetings.

-Note to Archivist: All 12 photographs have been digitally scanned and a DVD-R copy is stored with digital media in room 704.
+Note to Archivist: All 12 photographs have been digitally scanned and a DVD-R is available.

 Series 5. - C:11/13/5 (A97-80)